-I was recently reading about Michelle Duggar, in her book Twenty and Counting, and I was struck once again by how cheerful she seems to be.
-She has 19 children!
-Life cannot be perfect all the time, right?
-Yet she seems to have peace and joy in the midst of whatever life throws at her.
+I was recently reading about a mother with quite a few children, and I was struck by how cheerful she seemed to be.
+She seemed to have peace and joy in the midst of whatever life threw at her.

-She tells the story of one time, when she only had five children, all under the age of five, and she was just exhausted.
+She told the story of one time, when she children, all under the age of five, and she was just exhausted.
 She was up at 1 a.m. folding laundry, tears of frustration streaming down her face.
 God brought Scripture to her mind to remind her to praise Him in the hard times, as well as in the bad times.

 At another time, when her sons made a terrible mess in their garage, God brought a Bible verse to her mind to remind her that a soft answer turns away wrath.
 She learned to lower her voice when she was angry, rather than raise it — and it worked!

 I decided to list some Scripture verses that I could meditate on, to help me in those days when I don’t feel very pleasant in my child training endeavors.

 “The wise in heart are called discerning, and pleasant words promote instruction” (Proverbs 16:21).